North Korea under Kim Il-Sung

 3. With Stalin’s approval, Kim ordered an invasion of South Korea in 1950, to extend his control over the peninsula.

-4. He also initiated an intensive cult of propaganda and Soviet-style five-year plans, which caused massive famines.
+4. He also initiated an intensive cult of propaganda and Soviet style five-year plans, which caused massive famines.

 5. Kim Il-Sung’s rule continued until 1994, making him one of the last surviving communist leaders of the Cold War.
-North Korea remains a Stalinist state, ruled by his son Kim Jong-Il and his grandson Kim Jong-Un.
+However North Korea remains a Stalinist state, ruled by his son Kim Jong-Il and his grandson Kim Jong-Un.

-Copyright: The content on this page may not be republished without our express permission.
-For more information on usage, please refer to our Terms of Use.
+Content on this page is © Alpha History 2018.
+This content may not be republished or distributed without permission.
+For more information please refer to our Terms of Use.